 Intervention Area Types

-There are 15 communities involved in GoWell, chosen initially because of the type and timing of the investment and regeneration they would receive, and on the mix of housing types and tenures they contained.
+There were 15 communities involved in GoWell, chosen initially because of the type and timing of the investment and regeneration they would receive, and on the mix of housing types and tenures they contained.

 Transformational Regeneration Areas (TRAs)